Prismik/prismik.github.io/content/projects/swifttracer/index.md

 ![light-scattering](images/scattering.png)

 SwiftTracer currently implements 4 base materials, which use their own distribution functions to support light scattering.
 On top of these, it is possible to blend them with a linear combination of two different materials.
-The strenght of the blend can be defined by an `alpha` parameter.
+The strength of the blend can be defined by an `alpha` parameter.

 | Diffuse | Smooth metal | Rough metal | Glass | Blend |
 | :-: | :-: | :-: | :-: | :-: |